jnhyperion/bitbucket-server-mcp-server/README.md

 ### `search`

-**Advanced code and file search**: Search across repositories using the Bitbucket search API with support for project/repository filtering, file types, and content vs filename search. **Note**: Search only works on the default branch of repositories.
+**Advanced code and file search**: Search across repositories using the Bitbucket search API with support for project/repository filtering and query optimization.
+Searches both file contents and filenames. **Note**: Search only works on the default branch of repositories.

 **Use cases:**
 - Find specific code patterns across projects